Brktrlw/Riglsable/README.md

 ## About The Project

-**Nmap is a graphical interface tool that facilitates the use of many tools such as nikto.**
+**It is a graphical interface tool that facilitates the use of many tools such as nmap, nikto, dirb.**

 `BrktrLawliet`,
 `brktrl@protonmail.ch`